Epstein zeta method for many-body lattice sums: Outlook

 This work solves the challenge of efficiently computing a general class of many-body lattice sums, including their meromorphic continuations, in terms of many-body zeta functions.
 Our method is applicable to the highly relevant three-body Axilrod-Teller-Muto potential and to a general class of multi-body interactions.
 With our approach, sums for three-dimensional lattices, which traditionally require weeks of computational time on a single CPU, using standard techniques, can now be evaluated to machine precision within minutes on a laptop.
 Our method is general and is applicable to any lattice, any power-law interaction, and any system dimension.
 It allows to precisely compute the minute energy differences between lattice structures due to three-body interactions, forming the foundation for their rigorous treatment in computational chemistry in \cite{roblesnavarro2025exact}.
 Further, the runtime for computing $n$-body lattice sums scales at most linearly with $n$, in contrast to exponential scaling for direct summation.
 For a two-dimensional lattice and $n=51$, our method allows for the computation of physically relevant $100$-dimensional sums within seconds on a standard laptop.

 Accurately incorporating many-body interactions is crucial for advancing our understanding of condensed matter systems.
 In theoretical chemistry, our method will help explain why certain crystal structures are stable in nature while others are not.
 In condensed matter physics, our method can readily be used in the perturbative study of quantum spin systems with long-range interactions, see e.g.~\cite{adelhardt2024monte, fey2019quantum}.
+We also note the applicability of our method to high-temperature expansion for quantum spin systems \cite{burkard2026dynamic,burkard2026high}.
 Looking ahead, we will extend our method to even more general interaction graphs with direct applications to high-order perturbative treatments of quantum many-body systems.